Freiling87/CCU/CCU/Scratchpad.md

 |Zombie 1			|		|				|		|✓		|
 |Zombie 2			|		|				|		|✓		|

-[^1]: Doubled in this group.
-Just copying vanilla.
+[^1]: Doubled in this group in the original game code.

 ###				Hire Duration